 What Is MSG?

-Monosodium glutamate is a food additive and flavouring substance used primarily in Chinese cuisine.
+Monosodium glutamate is a food additive and flavoring substance used primarily in various cuisines.
 MSG is also a common component in many packaged, especially ready to eat canned foods and is used to add flavor and taste.
 The Food and Drug administration association allows the addition of MSG to food as an additive, which means it is a safe food ingredient.